๐Ÿ‘๏ธPerception

 Color Appearance Models (CAMs)

-• Account for multiple factors—brightness, saturation, hue, surrounding colors, and adaptation state all influence perception
+• These models account for multiple factors simultaneously: brightness, saturation, hue, surrounding colors, background luminance, and the observer's adaptation state.

-Compare: Zone Theory vs. Color Appearance Models—zone theory describes biological organization of color processing, while CAMs are mathematical tools for predicting perception.
-Zone theory is more likely to appear on AP Psych; CAMs matter more for applied fields.
+Compare: Zone Theory vs. Color Appearance Models: zone theory describes the biological organization of color processing, while CAMs are mathematical tools for predicting perception.
+Zone theory is more relevant to understanding the visual system; CAMs matter more for applied fields like design and manufacturing.

 Quick Reference Table